aws-actions/aws-codebuild-run-build/README.md

 ### Examples

+These examples show how you can define a single step in a workflow job.
+For more information about GitHub Actions workflow syntax, see the [GitHub docs][github workflow syntax].

 If your CodeBuild project has everything already configured how you want it, all you need to do is provide the project name.